White pattern header image 1 v2

 Access to product/service with positive impact provided: reduced customer emissions tCO2e (total customer emissions reduction)

-Access to Affordable Energy Products and services Society
+Affordability Products and services Society

 Consumers/end-users

 Some New Zealanders face energy hardship and the risk of this affecting our most vulnerable customers is heightened by the current cost-of-living crisis.
 Energy hardship caused by factors such as housing quality, financial situation, energy literacy, energy efficiency and usage, means a population of consumers self-ration electricity or use it inefficiently driving unnecessary costs.
 This can contribute to a range of negative wellbeing outcomes such as poor physical and mental health and flow on effects to employment and academic achievement.
 For this reason, there is clear benefit to stakeholders when Meridian addresses energy hardship.
 In addition, we recognise that not everybody has the financial means to transition to electric at the same pace.
 By contributing to energy equity, Meridian can help to reduce costs for electricity users over the longer term.
-Some New Zealanders experiencing energy hardship $5m to support 5,000 households into improved energy wellbeing by FY24 Social return on investment:
+Some New Zealanders experiencing energy hardship Support 5,000 customers in hardship by June 2028 (1,467 at 30 June 2024)

 Customer wellbeing and social benefit per $1 spent